dodo0517cc/VRDL_HW1/README.md

 Step6: Load in the testing images and the txt file for detailed classes and image orders of submission.

 Step7: Create Dataset and DataLoader for testing set.
-Then, load the weights that is saved previously.
-The homework is done now by saving the answer file.
+Then, load the weights that is saved previously.(The weights file is too big to upload, so I provide a google drive link for fold0:https://drive.google.com/drive/folders/1FaYXQT4MRJA8A38fXFtqcGu4u3LwpCfb?usp=sharing) The homework is done now by saving the answer file.

 ## Get the results